Can Aromatherapy help Alzheimer’s disease?

 Precautions When Using Aromatherapy Oils

 Essential plant oils are relatively safe if certain precautions are followed.
-If you have a question or a concern about the proper or safe use of any aromatherapy product, please call (our phone number is at the top of every page on the Website) or contact us.
+If you have a question or a concern about the proper or safe use of any aromatherapy product, please call (our phone number is in our contact page).
 Some general guidelines follow:

-- If you, or the patient for whom you are considering aromatherapy, is under the care of a physician, consult that physician before introducing essential oil therapy.
+- If you, or the person for whom you are considering aromatherapy, is under the care of a physician, consult that physician before introducing essential oil therapy.

 - Never put an undiluted essential oil in direct contact with the skin.
 There are exceptions to this directive, but only under direct supervision of a trained aromatherapist.